deanturpin/modern/readme.md

   // Auto types
   // ------------------

-  // Type inference is a game changer You can simplify complicated types with
+  // Type inference is a game changer.
+You can simplify complicated types with
   // auto.
 But it is a balance of convenience over readability. auto x1 = 5u;
   auto x2{0.0};